Xinjian-Paul-Li/open_data/docs/assignments.md

 5. Describe: 1) who are the most productive authors in nonprofit studies?
 2) Which are the most productive institutions in nonprofit studies?
 6. Remember to document everything in detail using a Jupyter Notebook!

+Studies using this dataset:
+- Ma, Ji, and Sara Konrath.
+2018.
+“A Century of Nonprofit Studies: Scaling the Knowledge of the Field.”
+VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations 29 (6): 1139–58. https://doi.org/10.1007/s11266-018-00057-5.

 ---
 ### <a name="a5"> Assignment 5: Network / text analysis (individual/group, 10% points) </a>